 Regular exercise can make you feel stronger and more energetic and has numerous benefits for pregnant women.
 The type of exercise and the frequency will depend on how active you are before being pregnant.
 Therefore, before engaging in any form of exercise during pregnancy, it is recommended to seek advice from your Doctor or relevant medical specialist.

-UFIT Clinic’s 4-week Pre-natal Program is specially designed to educate and prepare mum-to-bes to be physically, mentally, and emotionally ready for the arrival of your new baby.
+UFIT Clinic’s Women’s Health Service team is specially designed to educate and prepare mum-to-bes to be physically, mentally, and emotionally ready for the arrival of your new baby.
 It brings together a team of women’s health specialists, including physiotherapists, massage therapists, nutritionists, psychologists and Pilates instructors.

 ABOUT THE AUTHOR